motopress/mp-timetable/readme.txt

 * Bug fix: fixed the issue when timeslots didn't show if Event is in the Draft status.

 = 2.0.4 =
-* Bug fix: fixed an issue with post template on search results page
+* Bug fix: fixed an issue with post template on search results page.

 = 2.0.3 =
-* Bug fix: fixed a link to create new column from event screen
+* Bug fix: fixed a link to create new column from event screen.
-* Improved usernames in Event Head dropdown
+* Improved usernames in Event Head dropdown.

 = 2.0.2 =
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.

 = 2.0.1 =
-* Bug fix: fixed an issue with template override
+* Bug fix: fixed an issue with template override.

 = 2.0.0 =
 * We improved compatibility with your theme styles in this update.
 If you still stick to a previous version, simply change the template mode option in the plugin settings.
 * Added the ability to set font size for timetable shortcode so you can make your text bigger or smaller.

 = 1.1.6 =
-* Bug fix: fixed an issue with empty rows
+* Bug fix: fixed an issue with empty rows.

 = 1.1.5 =
-* Bug fix: fixed an issue with post view in search results
+* Bug fix: fixed an issue with post view in search results.

 = 1.1.4 =
-* Improved compatibility with Polylang plugin
+* Improved compatibility with Polylang plugin.

 = 1.1.3 =
-* Fixed an issue with categories filter in widget
+* Fixed an issue with categories filter in widget.

 = 1.1.2 =
-* Fixed an issue with posts order
+* Fixed an issue with posts order.

 = 1.1.0 =
-* Improved events sorting
+* Improved events sorting.
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.

 = 1.0.7 =
-* Improved events and columns sorting by date
+* Improved events and columns sorting by date.
-* Comments section added to event
+* Comments section added to event.
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.

 = 1.0.6 =
-* Fixed an issue in column view
+* Fixed an issue in column view.

 = 1.0.5 =
 * Improved compatibility with IE10+

 = 1.0.4 =
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.

 = 1.0.3 =
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.